aleen42/core-web/DOC.md

 * ==================== **1.0.0 Initial release** ====================
     * 1.0.1 implement polyfills or patches for Blob, File, FileReader, ReadableStream, WritableStream, TextEncoder, TextDecoder, etc.
+    * 1.0.2 implement polyfills for Fetch, Event, AbortController, AbortSignal, etc. Also fix some bugs and do some enhancements for CI.

 ### :fuelpump: How to contribute